ElwinBran/Mega-Man-Xtreme-2-Weapon-Refill-Patch/README.md

 - [LunarIPS](https://www.romhacking.net/utilities/240/), to create a patch file.

 ## Process
+The process was actually much the same as the Xtreme 1 patch.
+Difference being a loop implemented and the Giga Crush weapon had it's own unique Maximum value.

 ## References
 In order to write the code a lot of knowledge was required.
 Here I list the sources specifically used for this project.